When to Seek Treatment for Uterine Fibroids?

 Let’s take a quick look at what these fibroids are and when you should be concerned.

-Dr. Jimmy Ruiz, an OB/GYN specialist at Abington Hospital, offers some clarification.
+Dr. Jimmy Ruiz, an OB/GYN specialist at Abington Hospital - Jefferson Health, offers some clarification.
 “Uterine fibroids are benign growths of smooth muscle tissue.
 These growths do not develop into cancer, however, cancerous growths can be mistaken for fibroids.
 As a result, evaluation by a trained medical profession is necessary.”

 While the causes of uterine fibroids are unknown, there are a few risk factors that might make some women have a greater chance of developing them than others, such as race, obesity, family history, and certain hormone changes.